 But responsible wolf conservancy is possible.
 In Denali National Park & Preserve, wolves are a keystone species, as they are in Norway, and their behavior and movements are tracked diligently with the help of smart collars .
 Researchers are not only able to see how the wolves are interacting with their own kind, but with other species, as well.
 Wolves are the solution to controlling reindeer!

-Sign the petition and tell Jon Georg Dale, Norway's Minister of Agriculture and Food, that his country's approach to reindeer population control is obscene and ineffectual, and should be halted immediately in favor of predator reintroduction.
+Sign the petition and tell Norway's Minister of Agriculture and Food that this approach to reindeer population control is obscene and ineffectual, and should be halted immediately in favor of predator reintroduction.